engeir/volcano-data-deconvolution/DOC.md

 ![Absolute and normalised radiative forcing to SO~2~ response functions](./generated_files/deconv_ob16_cesm2/rf-so2.png)

 As expected, the RF response functions are similar in shape across CESM2 simulations, but differ in amplitude.
-Compared to the RF response function of Otto-Bliesner et al.
-(2016), the peak is reached at similar times, but the Otto-Bliesner et al. (2016) response has a sharper peak and thus an earlier decay.
-The amplitude of the RF response of Otto-Bliesner et al. (2016) is right between the smallest and second smallest CESM2 RF response functions, as expected considering this is where the most prominent volcanic eruptions in the Otto-Bliesner et al. (2016) dataset are located.
+Compared to the RF response function of OB16, the peak is reached at similar times, but the OB16 response has a sharper peak and thus an earlier decay.
+The amplitude of the RF response of OB16 is right between the smallest and second smallest CESM2 RF response functions, as expected considering this is where the most prominent volcanic eruptions in the OB16 dataset are located.

 ### Temperature to SO~2~ response